 All about professional qualifications in accountancy

 Whether you decide to go to university or join a school leaver programme, you can gain a professional qualification in accountancy.
 You will have to work and study hard to get qualified, but the benefits are enormous: variety of work, travel opportunities, status and salary.
-The Institute of Chartered Accountants in England and Wales (ICAEW) reports that you will earn around £45,000 a year on qualification.
 You can expect this to increase each year post-qualification.
 Your choice of employer will typically determine which professional qualification you work towards, but in some cases your employer will offer you an option.

 You will carry out accountancy work for your employer before you’re qualified, of course.
 It’s a bit like training to be a doctor.
 If you had a serious health problem you would want a fully qualified doctor to make the ultimate decision about your treatment, although part-qualified doctors would assist in the process of diagnosis, treatment and care.